 Pros and Cons

-The BMO eclipse Visa Infinite* Card nets you lots of points in top spending categories along with some really valuable extras like mobile device protection.
-The inclusion of a “lifestyle credit” is a slick way to signal that these cards are for people who want to treat themselves and Visa Infinite privileges give cardholders a great place to start.
-The annual fee is standard for a card in its class, and the welcome bonus with the first year annual fee waiver makes this a risk-free card to try.
+The BMO eclipse Visa Infinite* Card nets you lots of points in top spending categories and some really valuable extras like mobile device protection.
+The inclusion of a “lifestyle credit” is a slick way to signal that these cards are for people who want to treat themselves, and Visa Infinite privileges give cardholders a great place to start.
+The annual fee is standard for a card in its class, and the welcome bonus with the first-year annual fee waiver makes this a risk-free card to try.

 That said, this card isn’t for everyone.
-The annual minimum income requirement is $60,000 (or $100,000 for the household), which may be out of reach for some Canadians.
+The annual income requirement is a Minimum $60,000 (individual) or $100,000 (household), which may be out of reach for some Canadians.
 The travel insurance is limited, as it doesn’t include the all-important trip cancellation insurance.
 Also, while BMO Rewards points are flexible and more valuable than ever with the Pay with Points program, redemption is not instant or automatic.
-Cardholders still have to login to BMOrewards.com to apply their points to a card purchase.
+Cardholders still have to log in to BMOrewards.com to apply their points to a card purchase.

 How the BMO eclipse Visa Infinite* Card Compares